 Sales of course.
 Which is why you need to make sure that EVERY post has a call to action, where you drive the user back to your website.
 Let’s be honest, these days people won’t go out of their way to find your website, so it’s much easier to provide them with a link in the post so all they need to do is tap a finger.

 You need to commit to these channels and continue to develop relationships with your followers.
-What’s the point of putting your Facebook on hold for a month to try and work out the Pinterest game if your customers aren't there?
+What’s the point of putting your Facebook on hold for a month to try and work out the Pinterest game?

-BONUS TIP: This is an extension of a post we published earlier in the year that quickly became one of our most read posts.
-A great title can go a long way!
+BONUS TIP: This is an extension of a post I initially wrote in April that quickly became one of our most read posts – proving a great title can carry you far.
 So get creative!
 And if you get stuck, get some inspiration from Portent, a really fun ideas generator.